nesterrovv/cs-basics/README.md

 presenting the prepared materials to the teacher.
 Save to base memory computer a given version of the software package and fill in the tracing table, performing this complex on commands.
 Sign the trace table!

+## Laboratory work #5.
+Asynchronous data exchange with ED.

+**Purpose:**

+The study of the organization of the input-output system of the base computer, input-output commands and the study of the process of functioning of a computer during the exchange data on readiness signals of external devices (ED).

+**Task:**

+According to the version given by the teacher, develop a program for asynchronous data exchange with an external device.
+Using the program, enter or output information, using as confirmation data signal (button) of ED readiness.

+**Preparing for work:**

+To study the organization of the input-output system and the input-output commands of the base computer, the organization of asynchronous program-controlled data exchange (Appendix B, items 2.1-2.3, Table B.14).
+Develop a given program and write its description.
+Program commands, used variables and character codes must be placed in the specified cells.
+Encode the string in the specified encoding, as well as in UTF-8 and UTF-16 encodings.

+**Work order:**

+1. Obtain access to laboratory work by presenting to the teacher prepared materials.
+2. Develop and enter a program into the computer, enter data if necessary.
+3. Show the teacher a given working program that performs in automatic mode input-output characters. ten
+4. In the mode of command-by-command execution of the program, enter (output) the first two characters of the given word, filling the trace table.
+5. Switch the computer to automatic program execution mode and enter (display) the remaining characters of the given word.
+Trace table sign with the teacher!
+6. Optionally, according to the additional task of the teacher, redo input-output device (ED-1...ED-3) on ED-4...ED-10.